 Baking soda - sprinkle a generous amount directly onto the stain, let it sit for one or two hours before hand washing as usual.

-- If you find there are granules of sand left in the fibres of the swimsuit even after washing, here's a trick - wait until the swimsuit is dry and (slowly but surely) stretch the fabric over your fingernails and this will "flick out" the sand gains.
+If you find there are granules of sand left in the swimsuit even after washing, wait until the swimsuit is dry and gently stretch the fabric over your fingernails.
+This will "flick out" the sand grains.

-- Of all the types of swimming you can do, sitting in a jacuzzi spa with hot chlorinated water is the harshest environment for your swimsuit.
-For this reason, you may wish to keep your absolutely favourite swimsuit out of the jacuzzi.
+Sitting in a spa pool with hot chemically treated water is the harshest environment for your swimsuit.
+For this reason, you may wish to keep your favourite swimsuit out of the spa.

-- When not in use, always store your breast form correctly in the case provided.
-This will help to protect it from possible damage and will also help to retain the shape.
+When not in use, store your breast form correctly in its case.
+This will protect it from possible damage and help retain the shape.

-- Salt water and water with chlorine or sunscreen are not damaging, but aggressive cleaning agents and solvents will damage the prosthesis.
+Chlorinated water, salt water or sunscreen are not damaging, but aggressive cleaning agents and solvents will cause damage.

-- Keep away from pointed or sharp objects (such as pins, brooches, thorns or animal claws).
-These can damage the film and such damage is not repairable.
+Keep away from pointed or sharp objects (such as pins, brooches, thorns or animal claws).
+These can irreparably damage the film.